-The mango is one of the fruits that's trickiest to peel and cut, leading to a lot of different ideas about how best to do it.
+The mango is one of the fruits that are trickiest to peel and cut, leading to a lot of different ideas about how best to do it.
 A few things make it hard.
 First, there's the skin, which is too thick to blanch off, like with a tomato or a peach, and too clingy to just pull off, like for an orange or a banana.
-Then there's the pit, which refuses to be torn from the surrounding flesh, and, speaking of that flesh: It's slippery as a bar of soap in a prison shower.
+Then there's the pit, which refuses to be torn from the surrounding flesh, and, speaking of that flesh—it's slippery as a bar of soap.

 For years, I followed the common advice of cutting off the lobes of flesh on either side of the pit, then scoring the flesh of each lobe with a knife, and finally cutting or prying it from the peel, but it never worked as well as I wanted.
 First, it's easy to accidentally cut yourself when scoring the flesh if you're holding the mango in your free hand—any sharp knife can pass right through the skin and into your palm.
 And second, the pieces never come out looking neat and clean.

 There's a better way, and the key to it is to have a good peeler.
 In my experience, there's one kind of peeler that's better than all the rest: a carbon steel–blade Y-peeler.